 Even if children can read the stories in the readers on their own, they should be reading aloud so that parents can assess their fluency and assist as needed.
 Comprehension questions for each story are found in the teacher’s guides.
 No answers are provided for those questions until grade 3, so parents also need to hear the stories to judge the accuracy of student responses.
 Workbooks include two pages of activities for each lesson.
 Tests follow every tenth lesson.

 Horizons Phonics and Reading is designed to be taught rather than used for independent study.
-While students might be able to complete workbook pages on their own, some lesson instruction is presented from the teacher’s guides, even at third grade level.
-You will need a white board or chalkboard for most lesson presentations.
+While students might be able to complete workbook pages on their own, some lesson instruction is presented from the teacher’s guides, even at the third-grade level.
+You will need a whiteboard or chalkboard for most lesson presentations.
 Lessons require minimal advance preparation.

 Horizons Phonics and Reading is more demanding than other programs, especially in terms of seatwork for kindergarten and first grade.
 By the end of third grade, students are reading literary works such as “The Ransom of Red Chief” by O. Henry and should have developed a fairly extensive vocabulary.
 While Horizons Phonics and Reading is probably not the best choice for struggling students, it might be great for average and advanced students.